sofijazdjelar/EDA491-Model-Based-Testing/case_study.md

+# Cucumber Case Study
-## Part 2: Find a software/lib that uses the testing tool
+## Software that uses Cucumber
 PayPal has used Cucumber for business-driven development.

 **Q2.1.
 What is the purpose of the sw/lib, i.e. what does it aim to do for users/developers?**\